shawntabrizi/substrate-collectables-workshop/Extras/Auction/finalizing-an-auction.md

 We also add a check to `transfer_from` function for disabling any sales of the kitty while there is an open auction.

+## Bounding loops while finalizing a block

+If you let the users of your chain to create arbitrary amount of auctions that will end in a certain block, than all those auctions will be looped in the `on_finalise()` function.
+This is an attack vector, it can halt your chain.
+So, you should prevent this possibility by introducing a limit to the number of auctions that will end in a block.
+So you should do the following:

+1. Add a constant `MAX_AUCTIONS_PER_BLOCK` to limit the number of auctions per block.

+2. Ensure the number of auctions that will expire in the current block does not exceed the limit of max auctions per block.

 ## Your Turn!

 The `on_finalise()` skeleton functions are ready for you to add logic.
 Follow the template provided to program in the necessary code to complete the kitty auction functionality.